-Based on an analysis of Linkedin bios of random companies that use Intentsify
+Source: Analysis of Linkedin bios of 85 companies that use Intentsify

 I noticed that Intentsify's customers are predominantly B2B technology and professional services companies that sell complex, high-consideration solutions.
 These aren't consumer-facing brands.
 They're enterprise software providers (Splunk, Vanta, PagerDuty), IT consulting firms (SAIC, Rackspace, Insight), cybersecurity companies (Bitsight, Snyk, Forter), and specialized service providers across sectors like legal, healthcare tech, and supply chain.
 What they share is a long sales cycle and a need to reach decision-makers who are actively researching solutions.